Seeing Through Fog Without Seeing Fog:

 Deep Multimodal Sensor Fusion in Unseen Adverse Weather

 written by: Mario Bijelic, Tobias Gruber, Fahim Mannan, Florian Kraus, Werner Ritter, Klaus Dietmayer, Felix Heide

 The fusion of multimodal sensor streams, such as camera, lidar, and radar measurements, plays a critical role in object detection for autonomous vehicles, which base their decision making on these inputs.
 While existing methods exploit redundant information in good environmental conditions, they fail in adverse weather where the sensory streams can be asymmetrically distorted.
 These rare “edge-case” scenarios are not represented in available datasets, and existing fusion architectures are not designed to handle them.
 To address this challenge we present a novel multimodal dataset acquired in over 10,000km of driving in northern Europe.
 Although this dataset is the first large multimodal dataset in adverse weather, with 100k labels for lidar, camera, radar, and gated NIR sensors, it does not facilitate training as extreme weather is rare.
 To this end, we present a deep fusion network for robust fusion without a large corpus of labeled training data covering all asymmetric distortions.
 Departing from proposal-level fusion, we propose a single-shot model that adaptively fuses features, driven by measurement entropy.

-You should definitely visit arXiv and take a look on our preprint:
+You should definitely visit CVF and take a look on our CVPR Publication:

 The data is available here:

 For Code and Tools please check our Github repository: